Scaling Agents for Computer Use: Abstract

 \section{Abstract}

-Computer-use agents (CUAs) hold promise for automating everyday digital tasks, but their unreliability and high variance hinder their application to long-horizon, complex tasks.
-We introduce \emph{Behavior Best-of-N (bBoN)}, a method that scales over agents by generating multiple rollouts and selecting among them using behavior narratives that describe the agents' rollouts.
-It enables both wide exploration and principled trajectory selection, substantially improving robustness and success rates.
-On OSWorld, our bBoN scaling method establishes a new state of the art (SoTA) at 69.9\%, significantly outperforming prior methods and approaching human-level performance at 72\%, with comprehensive ablations validating key design choices.
+Computer-use agents (CUAs) hold promise for automating everyday digital tasks, but their performance on long-horizon, complex problems remains unreliable.
+Single-rollout execution is brittle, with small errors compounding over time and leading to high variance in outcomes.
+While prior work has attempted to scale within a single rollout, such approaches have yielded limited gains.
+Scaling over multiple rollouts offers a more promising alternative but doing so effectively is challenging due to the difficulty of evaluating and selecting among long-horizon agent behaviors.
+We introduce \emph{Behavior Judge} (BJudge), which addresses this challenge by representing agent executions as behavior narratives and comparing candidate behaviors at this level, substantially improving robustness and success rates.
+Using multiple rollouts, BJudge establishes a new state of the art (SoTA) in OSWorld at 72.6\%, significantly outperforming prior methods and surpassing human-level performance at 72.36\%, with comprehensive ablations validating key design choices.
 We further demonstrate strong generalization results to different operating systems on WindowsAgentArena and AndroidWorld.
-Crucially, our results highlight the unreasonable effectiveness of scaling CUAs, when you do it right: effective scaling requires structured trajectory understanding and selection, and bBoN provides a practical framework to achieve this.
+Crucially, our results highlight the strong effectiveness of scaling CUAs, when you do it right: effective scaling requires structured trajectory understanding and selection, and BJudge provides a practical framework to achieve this.